Skip to content

 Check on Hirschmann HiOS at Basic Settings → Port Statistics.
 Check on Linux with ethtool -S eth0 | grep -E "error|drop|crc".

-Document every solved problem
+Document every solved issue

-Split pairs pass continuity, fail performance
+Split pairs pass continuity, not performance

 A continuity tester does not detect split pairs.
 Use a cable certifier that measures NEXT.
-Split pairs cause CRC errors under load.
+Split pairs cause CRC detected errors under load.

 tshark detects OT protocol violations